shushantkumar/GST-Billing-Webapp/README.md

 # GST-Billing-App

 In this app new product can be added, existing products can be edited in product entry page.
 Then in billing page all existing products are displayed in a table with search option to search according to any field.
-After selecting the quantity can be changed and total cost of that product and gross total cost will be updated dynamically.<br>
+After selecting the product its quantity can be changed and total cost of that product and gross total cost will be updated dynamically.<br>

 ### Requirements
 MySQL Server running with a database name gstbilling and a table name product_details with 5 columns id<PK>, product_code<Unique>, product_name, product_price, product_gst.<br>